Cronut

-The Cronut is a pastry.
+The Cronut (a portmanteau of croissant and doughnut) is a pastry created and trademarked in 2013 by the French pastry chef Dominique Ansel.
 It resembles a doughnut and is made from croissant-like dough filled with flavored cream and fried in grapeseed oil.
-The Cronut was created and trademarked in 2013 by the French pastry chef Dominique Ansel.

-Etymology

-Cronut is a portmanteau of (cro)issant and do(nut).

 Origin

 In 2013, the French bakery owner Dominique Ansel created the pastry out of dough similar to that of a croissant (a pastry that he had been more familiar with) with flavored cream inside.
 It took Ansel two months to perfect the recipe.

 Ansel introduced the Cronut on May 10, 2013, at Dominique Ansel Bakery in New York's SoHo neighborhood.
-That night, a blogger from Grub Street, the online restaurant blog from New York, reported on the new pastry.
+That night, a blogger from Grub Street, the online restaurant blog from New York magazine, reported on the new pastry.
 The post resulted in much interest and online circulation, and by the third day, a line of over 100 people had formed outside the shop to buy it.

 Within nine days of introducing the pastry, Ansel filed for a trademark for the name "Cronut" at the United States Patent and Trademark Office, which was approved.